Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 The length field encodes the total size of the heap allocation except for the HeapObject word itself.

 There are a number of special length values:
-- 4095 - this isn't a header, it would be an object (see [[Mapping#Object encoding]], so it is never used, just reserved.
 - 4094 - this is a forwarding pointer, the low 48 bits are the forwarding address.
 The rest of the original object will be described by a dummy object defined by the next word (a HeapHeader).
 - 0-4093 - normal object
 Note that the total heap space for an object (including any footer fields) can't exceed 4094 words (and maybe smaller, depending on the HeapAllocation size).
 Anything larger will be allocated as an external object.